 2019 CTMA Technology Competition

-The National Center for Manufacturing Sciences (NCMS) and the Office of the Deputy Assistant Secretary of Defense for Maintenance Policy and Programs are pleased to announce that the CTMA Technology Competition will be returning this year!
+The National Center for Manufacturing Sciences (NCMS) and the Office of the Deputy Assistant Secretary for Defense for Materiel Readiness are pleased to announce that the CTMA Technology Competition will be returning this year!
 NCMS is accepting submissions now.
-The deadline for submissions is March 29, 2018.
+The deadline for submissions is April 12, 2019.

 Submissions for the CTMA Technology Competition should include an abstract (300-500 words, 500 words maximum) and quad chart and be focused around a maintenance-related technology.
 Abstracts must contain the following to be eligible for consideration: